takaf3/dummy_ai_endpoint/README.md

 2. Type your response in the text area
 3. Click "Send Response", "Send Default", or "Send Error"
 4. View request history and details
+5. Toggle between light and dark mode with the 🌙/☀️ button

 ## 📝 Example Usage